Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysical simulation

 where $v_{soma}(t)$ and $E^{\ch{Na+}}_{rev}$ are the simulated soma temporal potential and $\ch{Na+}$ reversal potential, respectively.
 We further estimate the conductance of the leaky \ch{Na+} ion channel, denoted as $g_{leak}^{\ch{Na+}}$, by

 where $E_{rev}^{leak}$ and $E_{rev}^{\ch{K+}}$ denote the leaky channel and \ch{K+} reversal potentials.

 The above simulation was performed on the distributed cluster computer based on Intel(R) Xeon(R) and does not require any GPU usage.
 We distributed the simulation of each cell states $(v_{rest}, g_{leak}, g_{leak})$ to a core with individual 1G memory.
-Each simulation that executes 10,000 run for estimating the mean and variance of firing probability takes approximately 40 minutes.
+Each simulation that executes 10,000 run for estimating the mean and variance of spike count takes approximately 40 minutes.